Sport England

 Sport England is a non-departmental public body under the Department for Culture, Media and Sport.

 Its role is to build the foundations of a community sport system by working with national governing bodies of sport, and other funded partners, to grow the number of people taking part in sport and physical activity; remove the barriers that make it harder for some people to be active; sustain participation levels; and help more talented people from all diverse backgrounds excel by identifying them early, nurturing them, and helping them move up to the elite level.

-Chris Boardman is the current Chair of Sport England.
+As of 2025, Chris Boardman was the chairperson of Sport England.

 Overview

 Sport England was established by royal charter in 1972 as The Sports Council, an independent body under the Department of National Heritage.
 It became The English Sports Council under an amended royal charter in 1997, when The Sports Council was reorganised into UK Sport and the home nations sports councils, before being rebranded as Sport England in 1999.

 It has responsibility for investing in, promoting and increasing participation in sport and physical activity among the public.
 It has a statutory function to protect playing fields, through its role as a statutory consultee on planning applications that affect playing fields, under SI2015/595.

 The funding it distributes comes from both HM Treasury and the National Lottery.
 Annually it invests up to £300 million of lottery and government money in projects and programmes that help people get active and play sport.

-Sport England’s strategic vision and mission statement are set out in its 10-year strategy, Uniting the Movement, published in January 2021.
+Sport England’s strategic vision and mission statement are set out in its ten-year strategy, Uniting the Movement, published in January 2021.
 One of its main goals is to tackle inequalities in sport and physical activity by investing in the people and communities who need it most, and helping to remove the barriers to being active.

 It has sought to do this through its network of active partnerships across England and by partnering with places where inactivity levels are highest, fostering relationships with local organisations and leaders to help create the conditions for change.
 It also invests in more than 130 'system partners', which include several national governing bodies of sport, as well as active partnerships.

-In April 2024 the public body simplified its funding application process with the launch of the Movement Fund, a single access point for sport and physical activity organisations of all sizes to apply for grants or crowdfunding pledges.
+In April 2024, the public body simplified its funding application process with the launch of the Movement Fund, a single access point for sport and physical activity organisations of all sizes to apply for grants or crowdfunding pledges.